-Add, total, sum, more, plus, increase, altogether a symbol representing a number A rectangular representation where each row and column must have the same number of objects or pictures.
-In addition, numbers can be added up in any order and the total remains the same e.g. a + b = b + a.
-Dividing is a quick way of subtracting several lots of the same number of quantity, or splitting it up into equal groups.
-The divisor is the number you divide by e.g. in 6÷3 the divisor is 3. the same value as, equivalent, balance A number sentence that uses letters or symbols to replace digits, a statement where two mathematical expressions have the same value.
-Look for a general pattern that will help to solve a related problem.
-A way to organise a multiplication or division calculation where the number being divided is partitioned.
+Add + Add, total, sum, more, plus, increase, altogether Algebra a symbol representing a number Arrays A rectangular representation where each row and column must have the same number of objects or pictures.
+Commutative In addition, numbers can be added up in any order and the total remains the same e.g. a + b = b + a.
+Divide ÷ Dividing is a quick way of subtracting several lots of the same number of quantity, or splitting it up into equal groups.
+Divisor The divisor is the number you divide by e.g. in 6÷3 the divisor is 3.
+Equals the same value as, equivalent, balance Equation A number sentence that uses letters or symbols to replace digits, a statement where two mathematical expressions have the same value.
+Generalise Look for a general pattern that will help to solve a related problem.
+Grid A way to organise a multiplication or division calculation where the number being divided is partitioned.
 The partial products are shown in the grid.
-See diagram in multiplication and division sections.
-Where a set of objects or a number is grouped into an already established number until no more groups can be made.
-E.g. 35 sweets shared between 7 friends would make 7 groups of 5.
-Opposite or reverse operations, e.g. 16 - 7 = 9 so 9+7=16 So many groups of, lots of, and sets of.
-Times, find the product of.
-Teaching method used e.g. asking questions, encouraging to look for patterns etc. A quotient is the whole number of times you can divide one number by a number.
-If you can't divide a number exactly you have an amount left over - this is called the remainderr.
+See diagram in multiplication and division Crowing Sections.
+Grouping on already established number until no more groups an all eady established humber until no more groups friends would make 7 groups of 5 Inverse Opposite or reverse operations $e \neq 16 - 7 = 9 \text{ so}$ 9+7=16 Multiply x So many groups of, lots of, and sets of, Times, find the product of.
+Pedagogy Teaching method used e.g. asking questions, encouraging to look for patterns etc. Quotient A quotient is the whole number of times you can divide one number by a number.
+Remainder If you can't divide a number exactly you have an amount left over - this is called the remainderr.